-City Gas also requests confidential treatment for the information at Lines 1-11, Columns A, C, D, E, F, G, and H of Schedule A-4.
+City Gas also requests confidential treatment for the information at Lines 1-16, Columns A, C, D, E, F, G, and H of Schedule A-4.
 City Gas contends that this information represents negotiated gas supply packages purchased from vendors.
 City Gas states that these prices vary according to the operational flexibility of each contract.
 The Company argues that release of any information therein would be detrimental to the interests of the Company and its customers since it would provide competitors with a list of City Gas' suppliers, volumes purchased, and costs by gas supply source.
 City Gas claims that publication of this information would impair the Company's efforts to contract for goods and services on favorable terms.

-City Gas requests confidential treatment for the entirety of pages B9 through B21 and pages C1 and C2 of its Gas Invoices for February 1997.
+City Gas requests confidential treatment for the entirety of pages B13 through B28 of its Gas Invoices for April 1997.
 City Gas states that these third-party gas invoices represent negotiated gas supply packages and contain data that must be kept confidential according to contractual terms between the Company and individual suppliers.
 City Gas argues that release of information such as the supplier's identity or the price and quantity of gas purchased may impair the efforts of City Gas to contract for goods or services on favorable terms.

-City Gas claims that it is necessary to keep the entirety of each invoice confidential, because any person familiar with the format, fonts, and/or type sizes that each gas supplier uses in constructing respective invoices can easily determine the Alternatively, City Gas requests following information: the supplier's supplier's identity. confidentiality for the following information: identity, address, and phone number; length of the contract; invoice date; invoice number; contract number; customer identification number; description of service; average daily therm usage; name, address, and phone number of contact person; points of gas receipt and delivery; transaction date; rate codes; base rates; surcharges and discounts; volumes; and payment due.
+City Gas claims that it is necessary to keep the entirety of each invoice confidential, because any person familiar with the format, fonts, and/or type sizes that each gas supplier uses in constructing respective invoices the can easily determine identity.
+Alternatively, City Gas requests supplier's confidentiality for the following information: the supplier's identity, address, and phone number; length of the contract; date; invoice number; contract number; customer invoice identification number; description of service; average daily therm usage; name, address, and phone number of contact person; points of gas receipt and delivery; transaction date; rate codes; base rates; surcharges and discounts; volumes; and payment due.
 City Gas argues that release of such information may lead suppliers to fix prices at inflated levels, and as a consequence, ratepayers may pay higher gas costs.